w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---
-Beside [headings](headings.html), there are a lot of ways to structure content using semantic HTML elements.
+Besides [headings](headings.html), there are a lot of ways to structure content using semantic HTML elements.
 This helps to keep the website extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Paragraphs